-If you have a smartphone and want access to data, Page Plus has three plans available to you.
+What kind of affordable prices am I talking about?
+Well, the first plan is available for purchase at less than $20, I'll just say that.
 Each plan features unlimited talk and text.
-Furthermore, depending on the plan you choose, you'll have access to a specified amount of data.
-In the event you exceed the data allowance, Page Plus will slow your connection speeds down from 4G LTE to 2G.
+Furthermore, depending on the prepay plan you choose, you'll have access to a specified amount of data.
+In the event you exceed the data allowance, Page Plus will slow your connection speeds down from the 4G LTE service to 2G.

 At these lower speeds, you might notice a difference in performance as it pertains to streaming music, video and more.
-You do have the option of renewing your plan early and paying the overage rate to access more data.
+You do have the option of renewing your plan early and paying the overage rate to access your 4G LTE speeds once more.

 However, there's no carryover data.
-This means if you pay for the plan with 10GB of 4G LTE data allowance and only use half of it, the remaining balance won't carryover to the next month.
+This means if you pay for the prepay plan with 10GB of 4G LTE data allowance and only use half of it, the remaining balance won't carryover to the next month.
 Therefore, it's important to monitor data usage monthly and make adjustments as needed.
 Currently, Page Plus doesn't offer an unlimited data plan.

 The carrier also offers an annual plan.
 For a fixed price, you have access to 2,000 voice minutes.
-This is great in that you don't have to remember to pay monthly to maintain service, making it a great option if you plan to use your phone occasionally.
+This is great in that you don't have to remember to pay monthly to maintain cell phone service, making it a great option if you plan to use your phone occasionally.
 However,

 After reviewing its website, I didn't find where it offers family plans.
-This makes Page Plus a less cost-effective option if your plan was to do a family share plan with data, where the cost per line would be less relative to doing one line of service.
+This makes Page Plus a less cost-effective option if your plan was to do a family share plan with data, where the cost per line would be less relative to doing one line of cell phone service.

-Page Plus Phones
+Phones Offered By Page Plus

 Meanwhile, you can choose less expensive alternatives as well.
 Page Plus has a good selection of phones for under $50.
 It also offers discounts on select models we'll get into later in this review.

 When you are ready to start service you can do so by several means.
 First, you can visit its website to activate service.
 When you do this, you have your choice to activate with a new phone number or to keep your current phone number.

-You'll have to do some research to find out which SIM card you need as the help section on Page Plus's website is far from helpful.
+You'll have to do some research to find out which LTE SIM card will fit in your phone's SIM card slot as the help section on Page Plus's website is far from helpful.
 The best way to do this is to conduct a Google search such as, "which size SIM card do I need for an iPhone 7?"
-You can also pop the current SIM card out of your phone and choose the right size based on your findings.
+You can also pop the current SIM card out of your phone's SIM card slot and choose the right size based on your findings.

-Page Plus Deals, Promotions & Discounts
+Deals, Promotions & Discounts

 Concerning plans, you receive a discount on the monthly rate when you sign up for auto pay.
 This is where you have a credit or debit card on file and you authorize Page Plus to charge it each month when it's time to renew your service.

 If you are a brave soul and want to experience this "service" then you can by contacting its customer support via phone, by opening a ticket online or you can mail them your inquiry.
 It also has an online support section with answers to common questions.

 At the same time, the lack of customer support, coupled with the alarming problems with service, indicates that it might be best to avoid this provider, as it offers more headaches than it's worth.
-You can find better prepaid providers with great service at the same price.
+You can find better prepaid providers, like these providers, with great service at the same price.